JTVeiga/vuepress-deploy/docs/src/i40/README.md

 > is a graphical and analytical discrete event simulation used to model and simulate flexible manufacturing systems.
 The PN formalism is suitable for representing concurrent, asynchronous, distributed, parallel and stochastic systems.
 In general, a PN consists of four elements: places — represented by circles, transitions — represented by rectangles, edges — represented by direct arrows, and tokens — represented by small solids (Pishing et al., 2018).

 ### Hybrid Simulation (HS)
+> combination of simulation with optimization approaches, ie simulation-optimization. there are four types of hybridization: sequential — the output of one model is the input for another model; enriching - restricted use of another method by a dominant; interaction — models interact cyclically without domain; and integration — where it is not easy to distinguish the beginning of one method and the end of another method.
+There are different types of HS models in the literature, such as DES-ABMS (Farsi et al., 2019), SD-ABMS (Nassehi & Colledani, 2018), DES-VR (Turner et al., 2016), ABMS-Data Science ( Houston et al., 2017), Simulation-Big data (Vieira et al., 2019b), PN-AI (Drakaki & Tzionas, 2017) and multilevel simulation (Delbrügger et al., 2019)

 ### Digital Twins (DT)
+> refers to the digital representation of an ical system and the seamless integration between physical and digital spaces (Cimino et al., 2019).
+DT is commonly defined as “a multiphysics, multiscale, probabilistic, ultra-fidelity simulation that reflects, in a timely manner, the state of a matching twin in historical data, real-time sensor data, and physical model”.

+> It was initially developed within the aerospace industry than extended to the manufacturing field.
+DT is a hybrid approach, built into four levels: geometry, physics, behavior, and rule:  The first two levels involve mainly kinematics and geometric simulation, also referred to as continuous simulation.
+Levels three and four involve different simulation approaches, such as DES, ABMS, and AI techniques

 ### Virtual Commissioning (VC)
 > VC is a digitization method to accelerate the commissioning of a new production process through an environment.
 Known as a test method that uses simulation models and emulated controllers during the development and validation of new manufacturing systems.
 VC integrates different technologies such as 3D CAD, DES and PLC.
 DT models were also incorporated into the commissioning process.
 The DT models, along with the PCL design, provide an accurate view of how the design of automated systems will perform prior to physical commissioning when hardware and PLCs are put together.